wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   influenced by other ideas of honour.
 But they are emphatically _not_ nice people.
   You wouldn't want them as your neigbours.
 * They live in clans.
 Each clan has a lord.
-Clans are connected by the blood, at least in theory they descend all from one man.
+Clans are connected by the blood, at least in theory they descend all from the one man.
 Leaders are not choosen, they choose themselves (usually by killing those, who refuse to recognise them).
   You cannot be born a leader.
 Or, to rephrase: only people born to be leaders may be leaders, but the only way to prove you were born to be a leader is to